CR-Mercado/PovertyLevelMaps/README.md

 ## QGIS Use

 I use QGIS to create the map from the shapefile outputs from R. The QGIS output is an SVG file that Adobe Illustrator can manipulate.
+I also went ahead and fused some of the classes to make the map more interpretable.
+QGIS's mapboard creates the legend.
+Technically this could have been done in R, but QGIS has easier map exploration for setting color schemes.
+I also added a transparent state outline layer (see update to the R script).

+The final classes are:

+* < .5
+* .5 - .99
+* 1.00 - 1.49
+* 1.5 - 1.99
+* 2.00 - 2.99  (do not have 1/2 granularity anymore)
+* 3.00 - 3.99
+* 4.00 - 4.99
+* 5.00+

 ## Adobe Illustrator Use

-I use Adobe Illustrator to highlight specific regions and optimize the map layout.
+I use Adobe Illustrator to optimize the map layout, clean the line strokes, and reduce the legend.